-Since January 3, 2014 Fairfax Water has been the water provider for the City of Fairfax.
-This means all water related activities, including customer service, billing, construction projects and water main breaks, will be handled by Fairfax Water.
-Please contact Fairfax Water at 703-698-5800, TTY: 711 for all matters regarding water services.
+Since January 3, 2014, Fairfax Water has been the water provider for the City of Fairfax.
+This means all water-related activities — including customer service, billing, construction projects and water main breaks — are handled by Fairfax Water.
+Please contact Fairfax Water at 703-698-5800 (TTY: 711) for all matters regarding water services.

 Water Main Break?

 Water Main Breaks will be repaired by Fairfax Water.
-If you see evidence of a water main break call Fairfax Water at 703-698-5613 or email firstname.lastname@example.org to report the incident and receive assistance.
+If you see evidence of a water main break, please contact Fairfax Water to report the incident and receive assistance.

 Initiating/Terminating Water and Wastewater Accounts

 To initiate or terminate accounts for water or wastewater services, please contact Fairfax Water at 703-698-5800.